meghancampbel9/meghancampbel9/README.md

 ## 💡 What I Do:

-🛠 Full-Stack Development: 1.5 years of experience creating dynamic web applications with React Typescript and microservices in Go/Python.
+🛠 Full-Stack Development: 1.5 years of experience designing & developing dynamic web applications with React Typescript and microservices in Go/Python.

 🔧 System Integration: 1.5 years of experience in system integration, focusing on control systems and autonomous robots.